DataKit API¶

 Line Protocol Body¶

-Multiple line protocols are separated by newlines:
+Multiple line protocols are separated by line breaks:

 measurement

-is a list of tags separated by,
+is a list of tags, separated by,

 .
-A single tag is in the form ofkey=value
+A single tag is in the form ofkey = value

-, and thevalue
+, and herevalue

-is optional<field-list>
+is optional.<field-list>

-is a list of metrics separated by,
+is a list of metrics, separated by,

 .
 In the line protocol,<field-list>